en0/piDay2025/README.md

 [Unbounded Spigot Algorithms for the Digits of Pi](https://www.cs.ox.ac.uk/jeremy.gibbons/publications/spigot.pdf)

 You will notice that the algorithm I ended up using can be found on the second-to-last page of his paper, but in Python.
-The spigot function is a modified version of Gauss' algorithm considering Gibbons' unproven conjecture.
+The spigot function is a modified version of Gospher's algorithm considering Gibbons' unproven conjecture.
 I am not the first person to do this and googling around will find many implementations of this algorithm, most of which match what I am using nearly exactly.

 I want to be clear that none of these are my algorithms but they are my code based on interpretations of other people's algorithms and conjectures.